nwdigitalradio/n7nix/debug/MAILSYSREPORT.md

   * Periodically check the paclink-unix outbox for any messages to be sent.

 ##### Config Destination Email Recepients
-* A daily mail message will be sent to which ever email address SENDTO in wl2klog_sendmail.sh is set to.
+* A daily mail message will be sent to which ever email address SENDTO in _wl2klog_sendmail.sh_ is set to.
   * If the SENDTO variable is left as _N0ONE_ then the script will get a CALLSIGN from the direwolf config file & send it to `<callsign>`@winlink.org
-  * To send the report to a different call sign or more than one call sign just enter the call sign(s) on the SENDTO line in wl2klog_sendmail.sh
+  * To send the report to a different call sign or more than one call sign just enter the call sign(s) on the __SENDTO=__ line in _wl2klog_sendmail.sh_
   * If you want to address the mail report to something other than a winlink address than a full address is required.
 * For example:
 ```